-- 1. What are the types of indiscipline problems experienced at Shanamu, Bombo High school. - 2.
-What are the causes of indiscipline in Shanamu, Bombo High school. - 3.
-How does the management of Shanamu, Bombo High school. deal with the cases of indiscipline? - 4.
-Do all stake holders take part in ensuring discipline in Shanamu, Bombo High school.
+- 1. What are the types of indiscipline problems experienced in okwata primary school? - 2.
+What are the causes of indiscipline in okwata primary school? - 3.
+How does the management of deal with the cases of indiscipline?

+4.Do all stake holders take part in ensuring discipline?